iree-gd/iree.gd/README.md

 cmake --build .
 ```

-If you would like to compile LLVM from source, you'll need to set `IREE_BUILD_BUNDLED_LLVM` CMake option to `ON` when generating build files with CMake.
-You also need to initialize `llvm-project` submodule under `thirdparty/iree/third_party/llvm-project`.
+If you would like to compile LLVM from the source, you'll need to set the `IREE_BUILD_BUNDLED_LLVM` CMake option to `ON` when generating build files with CMake and also initialize the `llvm-project` submodule under the `thirdparty/iree/third_party/llvm-project`.

 After compilation, the library will be in `build/lib` directory.

-It will also install the library into the sample if `COPY_LIBS_TO_SAMPLE` CMake option is `ON` which is enabled by default.
+If the `COPY_LIBS_TO_SAMPLE` CMake option is `ON`, the library will also be installed into the sample.